-The thing I repeat the most on Ignore Limits is without a doubt the importance of training in the lower rep ranges.
-If you’ve been spending day after day performing 10 repetitions by default on each and all of your sets then you’re going to be doing your muscles a massive favour by decreasing your rep range down to 4 – 6.
-Lifting a suitable weight for 4 – 6 repetitions (which should be 80 – 85%) of your 1 rep maximum will blast your strength and size to new levels.
+The thing I repeat the most on Ignore Limits is without a doubt, the importance of training in the lower rep ranges.
+If you’ve been spending day after day performing ten repetitions by default on each and all of your sets, then you’re going to be doing your muscles a massive favor by decreasing your rep range down to 4 – 6.
+Lifting a suitable weight for 4 – 6 repetitions (which should be 80 – 85% of your one rep maximum) will blast your strength and size to new levels.

 Alter your number of sets

 The solution?
-Because I didn’t have a spotter I couldn’t lift any heavier so I opted to increase my volume my reducing the rep range slightly while increasing the number of sets (resulting in an increased number of heavy reps per workout).
+Because I didn’t have a spotter, I couldn’t lift any heavier.
+Hence, I opted to increase my volume by reducing the rep range slightly while increasing the number of sets (resulting in an increased number of heavy reps per workout).

-3 sets of 8 reps was adjusted to 5 sets of 6 reps.
+3 sets of 8 reps were adjusted to 5 sets of 6 reps.

-In order to create adequate supply based upon your goals you need to understand the following:
+To create adequate supply based on your goals, you need to understand the following:

-- There is no such thing as a ‘clean’ or ‘dirty’ food, yes, certain foods are healthier than others and will leave you feeling better however from a body composition standpoint and for the purpose of this supply and demand concept the calories and macronutrient breakdown of the food in question is all that matter, this is known as flexible dieting or If It Fits Your Macros (IIFYM).
+- There is no such thing as ‘clean’ or ‘dirty’ food.
+Yes, certain foods are healthier than others and will leave you feeling better, however, from a body composition standpoint and for the purpose of this supply and demand concept, the calories and macronutrient breakdown of the food in question is all that matter, this is known as flexible dieting or If It Fits Your Macros (IIFYM).